9 Best Whale Watching Tours in Reykjavik

 Reykjavik Coast| ©GYU

-This experience is one of the most interesting because in addition to seeing the whales in the open sea, you have the chance to tour the entire south coast from Reykjavík, taking in every landscape and tourist attraction.
+This experience is one of the most interesting because in addition to seeing the whales in the open sea, you have the chance to tour the entire south coast from Reykjavík, knowing every landscape and tourist site.
 The first thing you will do is to go along the coast by land in a tour that will last no more than three hours.

 Once the land experience is over, you will board a boat to continue the trip to the whale watching area and other marine species.
 The tour takes place around Faxaflói Bay, where there is approximately a 90% chance of seeing the species more easily.